massimo-zaniboni/asterisell-v5/doc/website/installation.rst

   fab restart:demo

 .. warning::
-   The first ``fab prepare`` command will be very slow because it will load a CentOS6 image, and a complete Haskell development environment, for compiling the Rating Engine.
+   The first ``fab prepare`` command will be very slow because it will load a CentOS 7 image, and a complete Haskell development environment, for compiling the Rating Engine.
    The image will be shared between all other instances, so next installations will be a lot faster.